New Julfa: History

-New Julfa was established in 1606 as an Armenian quarter by the mandate of Abbas the Great, sultan of Safavid Iran.
+New Julfa was established in 1606 as an Armenian quarter by the mandate of Abbas the Great, shah of Safavid Iran.
 Over 150,000 Armenians were forcibly moved there from Julfa (also known as Jugha or Juła, and now as Old Julfa) (hy) (hy).
 Iranian sources state that the Armenians came to Iran fleeing the Ottoman Empire's persecution.
 Nevertheless, historical records indicate that the residents of Julfa were treated well by Shah Abbas in the hopes that their resettlement in Isfahan would benefit Iran due to their knowledge of the silk trade.
 Beginning in the early 1600s, New Julfa became home to a very small community of merchants and artisans as well as to a small group of Catholic missionary priests who served the Christian community.
 Among the residents of New Julfa was the Geneva clockmaker, Jacques Rousseau (1683-1753), who was the uncle of the philosopher Jean-Jacques Rousseau (1712-1778).